kurtosis-tech/aptos-package/README.md

 My Package
 ============
-This is a [Kurtosis package](https://docs.kurtosis.com/concepts-reference/packages).
-It doesn't do much now, but it will soon!
+This is an Aptos Testnet Validator [Kurtosis package](https://docs.kurtosis.com/concepts-reference/packages).
+It creates a local testnet with 1 validator and a Faucet to generate coins.
+For more background on local testnets [reference Aptos' docs](https://aptos.dev/nodes/local-testnet/run-a-local-testnet).

 Run this package
 ----------------